 Do Root Canal Hurts?

 Most people associate having a root canal with a lot of pain and discomfort, but the reality is that it doesn’t cause pain but relieves it.
-Root canal therapy causes no more discomfort than a filling would, as anesthesia is carefully applied in the area.
+Endodontics in Mexico therapy causes no more discomfort than a filling would, as anesthesia is carefully applied in the area.

 What is a Tooth Extraction?